nsndvd/udacity-fsnd-capstone/README.md

 Our remote team is sharing some `resource`s in the office.
 We need a system to list available resources, and to give `developer`s a way to `book` these resources when they start working with them.
 Each developer can book many resources, but one resource can be booked by only one developer at a time. `Managers` can decide to cancel a booking that belongs to some other developer.
 Normal developers can only cancel their own bookings.

+The name, `grandprix`, is due to the fact that normally our resources are named after companies involved in car races.

 ## Roles

 There are two user roles, `developer` and `manager`.